Adutha Varisu: Production

 Adutha Varisu is a remake of the 1972 Hindi film Raja Jani, which itself was loosely based on the 1956 American film Anastasia (1956).
 The film was produced by Dwarakish.
+The filming was held at Udaipur, Rajasthan.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The disco song "Aasai Nooru Vagai" was remixed by Yuvan Shankar Raja for Kurumbu (2003).
 The song "Dan Dana Dan" from the Hindi film Department (2012) too was adapted from "Aasai Nooru Vagai".

 Release and reception

 Adutha Varisu was released on 7 July 1983.
 Kalki criticised the film for lack of originality.

+The film was an average grosser at the box office.